Vladislav-Antipin/DALAS-Project/problem_statement.md

 >  **Goal**: predict whether a drug can be repurposed for a new disease

+  “If we do a new clinical trial, which molecule should we prioritise and test first ?”

 - Scope:
 	- disease domain - e.g. autoimmune diseases (psoriasis, IBD, rheumatoid arthritis...)
 	- subset of ~100-500 approved drugs (restrain by disease domain and/or mechanism of action)